 METHODOLOGY

 The present research entitled: “Isolation and Identification of Endophytic Fungi Associated with Roots of Soybean Plant and Its Antagonist Activity Against Fusarium spp.”, was conducted during 2024–2025 at the Department of Plant Biotechnology, Vilasrao Deshmukh College of Agricultural Biotechnology, Latur (Vasantrao Naik Marathwada Krishi Vidyapeeth, Parbhani).
-The material and laboratory procedure followed during this course of investigation are described in this section.

 2.1 Collection and Isolation of Fusarium spp. from Infected Soybean Roots